 Some photographers don’t edit their images at all.
-This is called “shoot and burn,” which means they shoot a wedding, burn the images to a disc (or upload to a USB drive because, let’s face it, this is the 21st century) and call it good.
+This is called “shoot and burn,” which means they shoot a wedding, “burn” the images to a disc (or upload to a USB drive or “the cloud” because this is the 21st century) and call it good.

-Some photographers specialize in black and white, which, when shooting digitally, is done in post production.
+Some photographers specialize in black and white edits, which, when shooting digitally, is done in post production.

-Others use filters that look like they came straight out of Instagram, strong vignettes, selective blurring and softening, etc. Some photographers use these processes to salvage a photo that wasn’t quite perfect on camera, while some use them because that’s their style.
-This is why it’s absolutely essential to look through a bunch of portfolios and hire a photographer whose work you like most.
+Others use filters that look like they came straight off of Instagram, strong vignettes, selective blurring and softening, etc. Some photographers use these processes to salvage a photo that wasn’t quite perfect on camera, while some use them because that’s their style.
+This is why it’s absolutely essential to look through a ton of portfolios and hire a photographer whose work really speaks to you.